-Saint Anthony's Shrine, in the former mining town of Boomer, contains a relic of its patron saint, Saint Anthony of Padua (1195–1231 A.D.), but little documentation can be found thus far to reveal its history, according to Jon-Erik Gilot, director of Archives & Records for the Diocese of Wheeling-Charleston.
+It is known that Saint Anthony's Shrine, in the former mining town of Boomer, contains a relic of its patron saint, Saint Anthony of Padua (1195–1231 A.D.).
+Yet, little documentation can be found thus far to reveal its history, according to Jon-Erik Gilot, director of Archives & Records for the Diocese of Wheeling-Charleston.

 "All Roman Catholic churches contain some relic of a saint," Gilot says, "but in the case of a shrine, there must be something even more important contained therein, but we've not been able to find a record so far."

-Though more than half of Christians are Roman Catholic, its churches are relatively rare in southern West Virginia.
-The region was settled by Protestants from the British Isles in the early 19th century, while predominantly Roman Catholic immigrant populations arrived to mine coal at the turn of the 20th century.
+More than half of Christians are Roman Catholic, but its churches are relatively rare in southern West Virginia.
+Protestants from the British Isles settled the region in the early 19th century, while predominantly Roman Catholic immigrant populations arrived to mine coal at the turn of the 20th century.